maltepet/restful-api/README.md

 # restful-api
 A sample RESTful API I built as a learning tool.
+This is very incomplete and I wish to polish up the API and sample application and add more features, but since the semester started I won't have much time to do so.
 This API powers a micropost social site, similar to twitter.
 You can view the sample application at: <a href="http://social.mattaltepeter.com/">http://social.mattaltepeter.com/</a>.
-The API lives at: <a href="http://rest.mattaltepeter.com/">http://rest.mattaltepeter.com</a> and calls can be made to that URI, such as: <a href="http://rest.mattaltepeter.com/users/profile/21">http://rest.mattaltepeter.com/users/profile/21</a>
+The API lives at: <a href="http://rest.mattaltepeter.com/">http://rest.mattaltepeter.com</a> and calls can be made to that URL, such as: <a href="http://rest.mattaltepeter.com/users/profile/21">http://rest.mattaltepeter.com/users/profile/21</a>

 Result of the above API call:
 <pre>